-Here I share my Mum’s recipe for crunchy, nutty and flaky baklava my husband loves.
-I need to experiment to create a plant-based version for myself.
+Here I share my Mum’s recipe for crunchy, nutty and flaky baklava that is a signature dessert for Greeks all over the world.

 Let me know if you try this.